Connor Wong Preview, Player Props: Red Sox vs. Nationals

-The Boston Red Sox, including Connor Wong (batting .226 in his past 10 games, with three doubles, a triple, a walk and four RBI), battle starting pitcher MacKenzie Gore and the Washington Nationals at Nationals Park, Wednesday at 7:05 PM ET.
+The Boston Red Sox, including Connor Wong (.345 slugging percentage in past 10 games, including no home run), take on starting pitcher Patrick Corbin and the Washington Nationals at Nationals Park, Thursday at 4:05 PM ET.

-In his last game, he went 1-for-4 with a triple and an RBI against the Tigers.
+He had a hitless showing in his previous game (0-for-2) against the Nationals.

 Connor Wong Game Info & Props vs. the Nationals